Due Diligence and Compliance

 Due to the importance of the risks of bringing to responsibility, it is necessary to use a well-established methodology for building a compliance system, an internal control and risk management system.

 The main goal of compliance is to minimize legal and reputational risks arising from violations of legislation or professional and ethical standards.

 The consequence of non-compliance may be the application of sanctions by regulatory authorities, significant financial losses, or loss of reputation.
 For example, if an organization needs to be accredited, then in case of compliance problems, the accreditation may be revoked, or, a violation of fire safety rules at a manufacturing plant or in crowded places may lead to proceedings with state supervisory authorities.

 Compliance does not include any specific measures, but a set of requirements.
 Thus, this concept is complex, which includes many widely used regulatory norms, such as labor protection, fire safety, personal data.

 - countering the laundering of proceeds from crime;

 - control over the purchase of securities;

-VALEN will help you conduct due diligence and compliance procedures in your organization efficiently and high quality.
-Our specialists are very experienced in these areas and are ready to provide due diligence and compliance services both comprehensively and in separate blocks.
+VALEN company will help to carry out the due diligence and compliance procedure in your organization efficiently and in the shortest possible time.
+Our specialists have many years of experience in these areas and are ready to provide due diligence and compliance services both comprehensively and in separate blocks.
 Also, you can contact VALEN for advice on any legal and tax issues.

-You can contact the lawyers of VALEN by any of the available methods of communication or visit our office by making an appointment by phone +7 (495) 7-888-096
+You can contact VALEN’s lawyers by any of the available communication methods or visit our office by making an appointment by phone +7 (495) 7-888-096.